urmeo/retinonorm/docs/BUILD_SPEC.md

 **Corrected during implementation.** An earlier draft of this spec required bar aperture area to be constant across frames.
-Measurement showed it is not, and should not be: the circular field mask clips the bar as it approaches the edge, so area rises and falls across a sweep (86 → 512 → 86 px at resolution 64).
+Measurement showed it is not, and should not be: the circular field mask clips the bar as it approaches the edge, so area rises and falls across a sweep (86 px at the edge to 542 px at the centre, resolution 64).
 This matches human retinotopy, where the stimulus is circularly masked for the same reason.
 The invariant was wrong; the behaviour is correct.
 Coverage per frame is exposed as `ApertureSequence.coverage` so the fit can account for it.

-**Acceptance:** determinism test on repeated generation; field-containment test; declared-vs-actual frame count test for every generator.
+**Acceptance:** `tests/test_stimuli.py` — determinism on repeated generation; field containment; declared-vs-actual frame count test for every generator.

 ---